-The company has already secured 4-5 hectares of land in China for the planned new production plant.
 The construction of this plant is expected to take six to nine months to complete.
 However, owing to the current pandemic situation and difficulties in travel to/from China, there have been delays in the planning of this new plant and further delays can be expected if restrictive measures are imposed again in the future due to COVID-19.